Evidence of dynamical dark energy in a non-flat universe: current and future observations: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for his/her constructive comments and suggestions which helped us to improve the quality and presentation of the article significantly.
 SP acknowledges the financial support from the Department of Science and Technology (DST), Govt. of India under the Scheme ``Fund for Improvement of S\&T Infrastructure (FIST)'' [File No. SR/FST/MS-I/2019/41].
 WY was supported by the National Natural Science Foundation of China under Grants No. 12175096 and No. 11705079, and Liaoning Revitalization Talents Program under Grant no. XLYC1907098.
 DFM thanks the Research Council of Norway for their support and the UNINETT Sigma2 -- the National Infrastructure for High Performance Computing and Data Storage in Norway.